Harassment and Bullying

 Who to contact

-For information, advice or to arrange a meeting, call the Harassment Advisory Network on ext 4334, weekdays from 9am-5pm.
+For information and advice or to arrange a meeting in confidence, call the Harassment Advisory Network on ext 4334, weekdays from 9am-5pm.

-They will make an appointment to see you for around 45 minutes in a private room so you can discuss your concerns.
-The adviser will explain their role and advise you of routes and options for resolving the issues.
+An harassment adviser will make an appointment to see you for around 45 minutes in a private room so that you can discuss your concerns.
+The adviser will explain their role and advise you of routes and options for resolving the issues as well as giving you advice on support.

 If you feel that you are being harassed or bullied by email or any other electronic means please fill-in an Electronic Harassment Report Form.